 The Trustees of Maltby Learning Trust are also the Directors of the Charitable Company for the purposes of company law.
-The Company is known as Maltby Learning Trust.
+The Charitable Company operates as Maltby Learning Trust.

 Details of the Trustees who served during the year are included in the Reference and Administrative details on page 1.